-DURHAM, N.H. – U.S. lodging executives are less optimistic about present general business conditions, although this was offset by more optimism about the next 12 months, according to the University of New Hampshire Lodging Executives Sentiment Index (LESI) for the current month ending September 2012.
-The index slipped from 60.7 in September 2012 to 56.3 in October 2012.
+DURHAM, N.H. – U.S. lodging executives’ sentiment about general business conditions was flat in April compared to the prior month, according to the University of New Hampshire Lodging Executives Sentiment Index (LESI) for the month ending April 2013.
+The index showed little growth to 69.3 from 68.8 in March 2013.

-Managed by the Department of Hospitality Management at the UNH Whittemore School of Business and Economics, LESI is based on a monthly survey of 20 lodging executives representing companies with more than 2.5 million hotel rooms across lodging segments and geographic regions of the United States -- more than 55 percent of all U.S. rooms.
+Managed by the Department of Hospitality Management at the UNH Peter T. Paul College of Business and Economics, LESI is based on a monthly survey of lodging executives representing companies with more than 2.5 million hotel rooms across lodging segments and geographic regions of the United States -- more than 55 percent of all U.S. rooms.

 Executives are asked about the present and future conditions of the market.
 Executives also are asked to report their outlook during the next 12 months about room reservations and employment practices, such as an increase or decrease of their non-managerial work force.

 The LESI indices follow the Institute of Supply Management's Index (ISM) method of tracking leading indicators.
-A LESI survey reading of greater than 50 indicates expansion whereas a reading below 50 indicates decline and the distance from 50 in either direction is indicating the strength of the expansion or decline.
-During this same period of time, the ISM Index increased slightly from 51.5 to 51.7.
+A LESI survey reading of greater than 50 indicates expansion whereas a reading below 50 indicates decline and the distance from 50 in either direction indicates the strength of the expansion or decline.
+During this same period of time, the ISM Index decreased to 50.7 from 51.3.

 For more information about LESI, visit http://wsbe.unh.edu/LESI.

-The UNH Whittemore School of Business and Economics offers a full complement of high-quality programs in business, economics, accounting, finance, information systems management, marketing, and hospitality management.
+The UNH Peter T. Paul College of Business and Economics offers a full complement of high-quality programs in business, economics, accounting, finance, information systems management, marketing, and hospitality management.
 Programs are offered at the undergraduate, graduate, and executive development levels.
-The school is accredited by the Association to Advance Collegiate Schools of Business, the premier accrediting agency for business schools worldwide.
-In January 2013, the business school will move into its new state-of-the-art facility and become the Peter T. Paul College of Business and Economics.
+The college is accredited by the Association to Advance Collegiate Schools of Business, the premier accrediting agency for business schools worldwide.

 The University of New Hampshire, founded in 1866, is a world-class public research university with the feel of a New England liberal arts college.
 A land, sea, and space-grant university, UNH is the state's flagship public institution, enrolling 12,200 undergraduate and 2,300 graduate students.